Skip to Main Content

 In truth, ICON was seeing declining RFPs and fewer contracts across its business groups, its largest customers had informed Defendants that they would be doing less work with the Company, and ICON was engaging in fraudulent financial reporting tactics to mislead the public.
 The truth about Defendants’ fraud came to light through a series of partial corrective events.
 First, on July 24, 2024, ICON reported weak financial results, and during ICON’s July 25, 2024 earnings call, Cutler alluded to challenges and pricing pressure in the large pharma space but denied that these factors had affected the Company.
 Next, on October 23, 2024, ICON revealed a surprise “revenue shortfall” of $100 million for 3Q24 and reduced the Company’s 2024 guidance, which Defendants had reiterated just six weeks earlier.
 ICON also disclosed that leading indicators of underlying demand for ICON’s services had significantly deteriorated.
 Finally, on January 14, 2025, the truth was fully revealed when ICON issued financial guidance for 2025 that was below analysts’ expectations.
 In the wake of these disclosures, ICON’s stock dropped precipitously, causing substantial losses to the Company’s investors.

 On September 12, 2025, Plaintiffs filed a 201-page Complaint on behalf of a putative class of investors who purchased ICON common stock between July 27, 2023 and January 13, 2025, alleging violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934.
-Through the Complaint, Plaintiffs seek to recover damages suffered by ICON investors during the Class Period.
-Defendants are scheduled to respond to the Complaint on or before November 12, 2025.
+Following additional investigation and certain disclosures made by ICON, Plaintiffs elected to amend their complaint.
+That amendment will be filed in May 2026.